kemalk89/TaskSync/README.md

 # Development

 ## How to run project
+For local development we need a developer certificate which can be setup with ``dotnet dev-certs https --trust``.

 1. Start infrastructure (database etc) ``docker compose up -d``

 2. Start the application